Urigo/Ionic2CLI-Meteor-WhatsApp/tutorial/step-2.md

 Pipes serves the same proposes as Angular1's filters and they share exactly the same sytanx, only they are called in a different name.

 Lastly for this step, we wanna have the ability to remove chats from our list.
 There are many methods to do so, in our case we want a 'remove' button to appear once we slide the chat item to the left.
-For this we gonna use a specialt element provided to us by Ionic called <ion-item-sliding> and inside of it we gonna define the buttons that should appear once we slide it using an element called <ion-item-options>.
+For this we gonna use a specialt element provided to us by Ionic called &lt;ion-item-sliding&gt; and inside of it we gonna define the buttons that should appear once we slide it using an element called &lt;ion-item-options&gt;.
 Let's update the view accordingly:

 {{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="2.16"}}